-Speech At Tangmere Museum Of Military Aviation History Karel Kuttelwascher's Victories With The RAF Introduction To British Edition Of "Night Hawk Introduction To Czech Edition Of "Night Hawk" Extract From "Night Hawk" (1): Opening Page Extract From "Night Hawk" (2): The 'Triple Kill'
+Speech At Tangmere Museum Of Military Aviation History Karel Kuttelwascher's Missions With The RAF Karel Kuttelwascher's Victories With The RAF Introduction To British Edition Of "Night Hawk Introduction To Czech Edition Of "Night Hawk" Extract From "Night Hawk" (1): Opening Page Extract From "Night Hawk" (2): The 'Triple Kill'

 Tangmere - the site of so much history and the scene of so much valour.

 This short talk is set in a particularly glorious period of the airfield's history: the three months of April, May and June 1942.
 It describes a dangerous, but little known, type of operation called night intrusion.
 At this time and on this operation, one man excelled: a Royal Air Force pilot with the unlikely, and for many unpronounceable, name of Karel Kuttelwascher.

 Karel Miloslav Kuttelwascher - or Kut as he was known to all his wartime colleagues - was born on 23 September 1916 in a town now called Havlíčkův Brod in a country now called the Czech Republic.

 He joined the Czechoslovak Air Force when he was 18 and clocked up some 2,200 flying hours before the Germans occupied Czechoslovakia in 1939 and disbanded the Czechoslovak armed forces.
 Three months after the invasion, he made a daring escape from Czechoslovakia into Poland by hiding in a coal train.

 Together with many other Czechoslovak pilots, he was able to make his way from Poland to France where he was drafted into the Foreign Legion to await the imminent outbreak of war.